 1990 Olympic gymnast Cathy Rigby opens her first Broadway production of Peter Pan at the Lunt-Fontanne Theatre, returning to the title role for the first time since a regional production in 1974.
 Rigby will go on to tour in the role through 2015, with a live performance filmed to air on TV's A&E in 2000.

 1998 Nicole Kidman makes her Broadway debut at the Cort Theatre in David Hare's The Blue Room, a transfer from London's Donmar Warehouse.
 Directed by Sam Mendes, the two-hander adaptation of La Ronde co-stars Iain Glenn.

 2009 Stephen Sondheim and Hugh Wheeler's A Little Night Music returns to Broadway with Catherine Zeta-Jones making her Broadway debut as Desirée Armfeldt and Angela Lansbury as her mother Madame Armfeldt.
 Directed by Trevor Nunn, the production was previously seen at London's Menier Chocolate Factory and in the West End.
-Zeta-Jones wins a Tony Award for her performance, and the production runs 425 performances.
+Zeta-Jones wins a Tony Award for her performance.

 2018 A new stage adaptation of Harper Lee's To Kill a Mockingbird, with a script by Aaron Sorkin, opens at Broadway's Shubert Theatre.
 Jeff Daniels takes on the central role of Atticus Finch in the staging, which frames the Alabama-set story as a memory play as Scout (Celia Keenan-Bolger) recalls the 1930s trial in which her father defended a black man accused of raping a white girl.
 Keenan-Bolger wins a Tony Award for her performance.